The global fiber optic market has seen a significant increase in revenue due to the increase in global internet usage.

 Mordor Intelligence data shows that the global fiber optic cable market is valued at USD 9.24 billion in 2022.

 Fiber optic cables can transmit signals over long distances and at high speeds without being affected by electromagnetic interference.
-As a result, they are widely used in numerous communication applications such as digital communications.
+As a result, they are widely used in numerous communication applications, such as digital communications.

 In recent years, the demand for fiber optic cables has been increasing globally along with the increased communication traffic.

-In the future, demand will also gradually increase, especially in emerging countries such as the Middle East, Africa, India, Southeast Asia, and South America, as well as in developed countries such as the United States and Europe.
+Tomorrow, demand will also gradually increase, especially in emerging countries such as the Middle East, Africa, India, Southeast Asia, and South America, as well as in developed countries such as the United States and Europe.

-In response to this increase in demand, Furukawa Electric Industries will increase its efforts in the global promotion.
+In response to this increase in demand, Furukawa Electric Industries will increase its efforts in global promotion.